 Tui Na may include range of motion, traction, massage and acupressure to stimulate circulation of blood and energy in the channels of the body.
 Tui na may be included at the end of Acupuncture treatments when indicated, but is not available as a stand-alone treatment booking.

-Arvigo® Therapy (abdominal massage)
+Arvigo® Therapy (Abdominal Therapy)

-An external, non-invasive massage therapy that gently stimulates circulation and blood flow withing the abdominal area.
+Based on traditional abdominal massage – this is an external, non-invasive massage therapy that gently stimulates circulation and blood flow withing the abdominal area.
 These techniques address the optimum position of abdominal organs and support the healthy function of digestive and reproductive system.

 Learn more here >> Arvigo® Therapy